 Developing the right pricing is critical if you’re trying to build a profitable SaaS company.
 To be successful, you need a pricing strategy that appeals to your customers and captures the full value of your product or service.
 Narrowing in on the ideal product pricing for your SaaS is challenging, and getting it wrong can result in unnecessary revenue leakage.

-Defining pricing strategy vs pricing model
+Defining pricing strategy vs pricing models for services

 When you research different pricing options, you will often hear the phrases pricing strategy and pricing model.
 These phrases overlap—they both help you find a price point that will maximize the lifetime value (LTV) of your customers.
 But there’s a key distinction between these concepts:

-• Pricing Strategy: Your business develops a pricing strategy internally based on its goals, the competition, and the expectations of potential customers.
+- Pricing Strategy: Your business develops a pricing strategy internally based on its goals, the competition, and the expectations of potential customers.
 Your pricing strategy influences which pricing model(s) you select, and it also helps you determine the best price point for your products or services.

-• Pricing Model: This refers to the format or template you use for your prices.
+- Pricing Model: This refers to the format or template you use for your prices.
 The pricing model is externally facing.
 Although you may use different price points, the same model applies to all of your products and services.
 You may charge a different price for a new product, for example, but you will use the same model as you do for your other products.

 Your pricing strategy will affect the pricing model and the price points that you select.
 Your strategy will outline the metrics you want to hit, and then, your pricing model will help to ensure you hit those metrics.